"We've ended other teams' good runs many a time in my time at the club"

-"We are well capable of being anyone in this division" - Millington aiming to put an end to Barnet's 100 per cent home record on Saturday
+"We are well capable of beating anyone in this division" - Millington aiming to put an end to Barnet's 100 per cent home record on Saturday

 and live on Freeview channel 276